alimsahy/NationalIdentity/README.md

 By repeating the identity number you found from step 1, you can find the indentity numbers of the other family members.

+# Brute Forcing

+You can verify the identity numbers of your family members that you find on your own identity number by trying random names and birth dates.
+If you know the name of the family member whose identity number you want to know, you can use brute force using random birth dates for the date of birth.

+You dont need to use brute force for surname for mens in your family.
+You may have to use brute force for married womens (i.e your sister, cousin etc.)